vhscom/fetch-inject/README.md

 ## Use Cases

-Try the [Fetch Inject Playground on CodePen](https://codepen.io/vhs/pen/MpVeOE?editors=0012) while referencing the following use cases to enhance your understanding of what this library can do for you.
+Try the [Fetch Inject Playground](#playground) while referencing the following use cases to enhance your understanding of what this library can do for you.

 ### Preventing Script Blocking